 If The School Requires Pre-Packaged Halloween Treats:

 Pre-packaged is a reality in many schools.
 My understanding is that this is an insurance regulation to protect against lawsuits in the case of food poisoning.
 I’m not a fan of this regulation since I think it focuses on a less likely short term risk without much thought to the long term issues with many pre-packaged foods.
 However, you can find pre-packaged treats that are also healthy.
-Here is a link to 31 Healthier Store-Bought Snacks (Under 150 Calories) from Greatist.com (warning: there is an irritating email signup pop up on this site).
+Here is a link to 25 Healthy Snacks for Kids to Buy At The Store from Yummy Toddler Food.

 Once you get your store-bought snacks home, let your kids make them “Halloween Treats” by coloring these Printable Halloween Treat Bag Toppers from Thrifty Little Mom.
 Maybe they can even toss in a Halloween Joke.
 Making Memories With Your Kids has joke printables here.
 The best part of this plan is that your kids should be able to do the assembly themselves.
 You can set them at the table with crayons, scissors, a stapler and supplies while you do the dishes (or read FamilyFunTwinCities, whatever).